ranaivo-it/me/posts/pandas-best-practice/index.md

 police.head(3)
 police.info(memory_usage='deep')
 police.dropna().describe(include=[np.number, np.datetime64, np.object])
+police.select_dtypes(include=['number', 'object']).describe()
 ```

 {{< admonition type=question title="Output" open=false >}}

 **`df.read_csv()`** is one of the most common Pandas method designed specifically, but not limited to, to read a CSV data source.
-By default, CSV is separated by comma `,` as the name stands for but sometimes the file comes with different column separation such as `;`, `|`,`\tab`.
+By default, CSV columns are separated by comma `,` as the name stands for but sometimes the data source comes with different column character separation such as `;`, `|`,`\tab`.
 In such case, you can explicitly specify the separation character using the argument `sep`.
 Here, the argument `parse_dates` is used to format the date column to be of type `datetime` and `index_col` is the way to set some variable as the DataFrame index.
 You can pass a list of columns to this argument.
 Using `usecols`, you can define a set of columns in which you are about to perform the analysis.

 <br>

 **`df.head(3)`** shows the top 3 rows.
 You can specify as many rows as you want.
 Without specification, it will give the top 5 rows.

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">